Joseph V. Medina

 Battlefield to Business: Unique Skills

-SPEAKER HIGHLIGHT COMING SOON!
+SPEAKER VIDEO COMING SOON!

 After graduating from the United States Naval Academy (Physics), Joseph was commissioned in the United States Marine Corps.
 He later earned a Master of Science degree in Systems Management from the University of Southern California.

 As a Marine, he held increasing responsibilities from infantry platoon commander, company commander of five companies, Battalion Commander, Commander of 3rd Marines, served as Associate Professor of Naval Science at Penn State University and Chief of Operational Plans at European Command in Stuttgart, Germany where he led the planning effort for operations in Bosnia and Kosovo.